imageio/imageio-ffmpeg/README.md

 This library is used as the basis for the [imageio](https://github.com/imageio/imageio) ffmpeg plugin, but it can be used by itself just fine.
+Imageio provides a friendlier (higher level) API, and adds support for e.g. cameras and seeking.

 ## Usage